jimweirich/rspec-given/README.md

 ### Platform Support

-Natural assertions use the Ripper library to parse the failing condition and find all the sub-expression values upon a failure.
+Given uses the Ripper library to parse the source lines and failing conditions to find all the sub-expression values upon a failure.
 Currently Ripper is not supported on Rubinius and versions of JRuby prior to JRuby-1.7.5.

-Natural assertions are disabled in that case.
-However, all other features of Given are supported.
+If you want to use a version of Ruby that does not support Ripper, then natural assertions will disabled.
+In addition, you should also disable source caching in the configuration (see the configuration section below).

 ### Non-Spec Assertions